By Abby Vinas

 It’s bad enough to struggle with face breakouts, but when the pimples spread all over the body, it’s enough to make anyone throw their hands up in frustration.
-If your chest acne has you running for the turtlenecks and the breakouts on your neck and chest area are becoming a problem, it’s time to use a guide to clear skin and stamp out that chest acne for good.
+If your chest acne has you running for the turtlenecks and the breakouts on your neck and chest area are becoming a problem, it’s time for a change.

 What is Chest Acne?

-Why do I get acne on my chest?
-Like your face, the skin on your chest is riddled with sebaceous glands.
-These glands are responsible for producing sebum, a waxy like substance designed to keep the skin moisturized and supple.
-If the body produces too much sebum, the pore becomes clogged with dead skin cells, debris, and bacteria, which results in the formation of pimples on the chest.
+What causes acne on my chest?
+According to the Mayo Clinic, the skin on your chest is riddled with sebaceous glands, just like your face.
+These glands are responsible for producing sebum, a waxy-like substance designed to keep the skin moisturized and supple.
+If the body produces too much sebum, the pore becomes clogged with dead skin cells, debris, and bacteria, which results in the formation of chest acne.

 Women often experience breakouts on or around their breasts right before their periods begin.
 These chest pimples may be a result of fluctuating levels of hormones and friction caused by expanding breasts that rub against their bra.

 How to Treat Chest Acne